callb4ck/callb4ck.github.io/_posts/2023-01-20-build-systems.md

 Except that it's exactly what happened with [Tauri](https://tauri.app/)!

-I'm only want a half-decent, standardized, simple way to build software.
+I only want a half-decent, standardized, simple way to build software.
 Am I asking too much?

 And I would be more than happy to use makefiles or whatever the language tells me to use, but with how things are going